On this page, you will find:

 1) Refugee status

 It should be noted that the geographical restriction on the 1951 Convention is reiterated in the national legislation.
-Accordingly, Article 3(b) of the Regulation on the Implementation of the Law on Foreigners and International Protection states that “European countries” refer to member countries of the European Council and other countries that may be designated by the Council of Ministers.
+Accordingly, Article 3(b) LFIP states that “European countries” refer to Member States of the Council of Europe and other countries determined by the Council of Ministers.

 2) Conditional refugee status

 Conditional refugee status is a concept unique to Turkish law due to Türkiye’s geographical restriction on the 1951 Convention.
-Conditional refugee status was introduced for the purpose of differentiating between convention refugees originating from non-European countries and those originating from European countries.
+The “conditional refugee status” was introduced for the purpose of differentiating between Convention refugees (persons fulfilling the criteria set out in the 1951 Convention) originating from non-European countries and those originating from European countries.

 3) Subsidiary protection status